 It's important to note that a measurement must fall inside the displays viewable range in order to see the waveform.
 However, even if the waveform is outside of the viewable range of the display, a measurement can be taken and viewed on the digital readout.
 If the wave is outside of the display range, you can manually change the range by adjusting the Delay and Width values, or you can use the Auto Find feature located in the UTIL menu of the tabbed menu items.
-Refer to page 112 for additional information on the Auto Find feature.
+Refer to page 123 for additional information on the Auto Find feature.

 - A. Repeatability/Stability Indicator This indicator should be commonly used in conjunction with the digital thickness values displayed.
-When all the vertical bars are fully illuminated and the last digit on the digital thickness value is stable, the DFX-8 is reliably measuring the same value 3 to 200 times per second, depending on which measurement mode and features are enabled. - B. Battery Icon Indicates the amount of battery life the DFX-8 has remaining. - C. Detect Indicator The broken vertical line displays the zero crossing detection point on the waveform where the measurement has been obtained.
+When all the vertical bars are fully illuminated and the last digit on the digital thickness value is stable, the CMX2-DL is reliably measuring the same value 3 to 200 times per second, depending on which measurement mode and features are enabled. - B. Battery Icon Indicates the amount of battery life the CMX2-DL has remaining. - C. Detect Indicator The broken vertical line displays the zero crossing (flank) detection point on the waveform where the measurement has been obtained.
 Notice that the digital thickness readout is the same as the location of the detect indicator according to the measurements labels F, also in the diagram. - D. Baseline The horizontal trace across the A-scan presentation for a no signal condition.
 It represents time and is generally related to material distance or thickness.

 - E. Gate An electronic feature that allows the user to monitor signals inside the boundaries of the gate settings.
 The height of the gate from the baseline is known as the threshold, and controls the sensitivity of the reflections that trigger a detection from the opposite surface of the material. - F. Measurement Scale Represents thickness values over a defined measurement range, and labeled at the calibrated hash marks on the display (X) axis. - G. Digital Material Thickness Value The thickness of the base material. - H. Minimum Thickness Value Dynamically updates the value during a scan, and displays the minimum thickness value found.
-Note: Only visible when high speed scan mode is enabled. - I. Units The current measurement units being used (English, Metric). - J. Velocity The material velocity value the DFX-8 is currently using or calibrated for.
+Note: Only visible when high speed scan mode is enabled. - I. Units The current measurement units being used (English, Metric). - J. Velocity The material velocity value the CMX2DL is currently using or calibrated for.
 Displayed in either English or Metric units, depending on what units the gauge is set for. - K. RF waveform The sine wave created by the reflected sound, or oscillation, from the material being measured.
 The both the positive and negative half cycles (full cycles) are displayed. - L. Coating Thickness Value Displays the actual thickness of any coating adhered to a metallic material surface (PECT Mode), or a coating adhered to a non-metallic surface (CT Mode). - M. Minimum Thickness Value Dynamically updates the value during a scan, and displays the minimum thickness value found.
-Note: Only visible when high speed scan mode is enabled. - N. Feature Status Bar Indicates the features currently enabled and in use in the following order: - Measurement Mode (P-E, PECT, PETP, E-E, COAT) - Differential Mode (ON/OFF) - High Speed Scan Mode (ON/OFF) - Alarm Mode (ON/OFF/AUDIBLE) - Gain Setting (VLOW, LOW, MED, HI, VHI) - O. Gain & Step Size The gain and increment step size can be continuously used and adjusted at any time using the UP and DOWN arrow keys on the right button wheel to scroll the value, and the GAIN key to activate the Digit Edit screen to adjust the step size.
+Note: Only visible when high speed scan mode is enabled. - N. Feature Status Bar Indicates the features currently enabled and in use in the following order: - Measurement Mode (P-E, PECT, PETP, E-E, COAT) - Differential Mode (ON/OFF) - High Speed Scan Mode (ON/OFF) - Alarm Mode (ON/OFF/AUDIBLE) - Gain Setting (VLOW, LOW, MED, HI, VHI)